mlechang/blog-source/content/setting-up-your-pelican-blog.md

 Step 3: With this set up, you would add a new post simply by saving your post in your content folder, committing from your source directory (wherever your `pelicanconf.py` file is located), and then just pushing to origin.

 Woohoo!

+Basically you have two git repositories: one for your blog-source (the main Pelican directory where your `publishconf.py` file lives), and one for your output folder, which is rendered, updated and pushed to your GitHub output folder every time you push your commits from blog-source to your GitHub blog-source folder.